kedacore/keda-docs/content/docs/2.16/scalers/github-runner.md

 - `runnerScopeFromEnv` - The scope of the runner, can be either "org", "ent" or "repo".
 (Required)
 - `reposFromEnv` - The list of repositories to scale, separated by comma.
 (Optional)
 - `labelsFromEnv` - The list of runner labels to scale on, separated by comma.
 (Optional)
+- `noDefaultLabelsFromEnv` - Not scale on default runner labels ("self-hosted", "linux", "x64"), can be either "true" or "false".
+(Optional)
 - `targetWorkflowQueueLengthFromEnv` - The target number of queued jobs to scale on.
 (Optional, Default: 1)
 - `applicationIDFromEnv` - The name of the application ID from the GitHub App.
 (Optional) (Required if installationID set)
 - `installationIDFromEnv` - The name of the installation ID from the GitHub App once installed into Org or repo.
 (Optional) (Required if applicationID set)